tembo-io/website/docs/guides/tembo-cloud/run-tembo-locally.md

 ## Starting PostgreSQL and connect

-- Checkout a directory from [this linked github repository](https://github.com/tembo-io/tembo/tree/main/examples/run-tembo-locally) using git, or duplicate the files into a local directory
+- Checkout a directory from <u>[this linked github repository](https://github.com/tembo-io/tembo/tree/main/examples/run-tembo-locally)</u> using git, or duplicate the files into a local directory
 - You can start a PostgreSQL container locally like this
 ```
 docker-compose up --build -d